 CMST 4400.
 Cross-Cultural Communication in the United States.
 3 cr. hrs.

 Explores the dynamics of cross-cultural communication in the U.S. and obstacles to effective interaction across American co-cultures.
-Examines the interpersonal patterns of selected ethnic groups, races, religions, and social classes in the U.S. with the aim of improving cross-cultural understanding and communication.
+Examines the interpersonal patterns of selected ethnic groups, races, religions and social classes in the U.S. with the aim of improving cross-cultural understanding and communication.
+Prereq: CMST 2100 or cons. of instr.

 CMST 4500.
 Health Communication.
 3 cr. hrs.

 Provides an introduction to the field of health communication.
-This course examines the role of communication in health care with a focus on provider training and the provider-patient relationship.
+Examines the role of communication in health care with a focus on provider training and the provider-patient relationship.
 Theoretical models for developing effective health communication programs are discussed and applied within a variety of health care settings.
+Prereq: CMST 2100 or cons. of instr.

 CMST 4600.
 Communication Consulting.
 3 cr. hrs.